Life on Ubin

 Be transported back in time to 1960s Singapore as you embark on a trip to nearby Pulau Ubin.
 Home to Singapore’s last villages or kampongs, the island still retains the rustic beauty and simplicity of a bygone era.

 Wander along the many trails and see how the local residents live.
 With no access to the modern and efficient public utilities on mainland Singapore, the villagers rely on wells for water and noisy diesel generators for electricity, and depend on traditional farming and fishing for subsistence.
-For those wishing to experience life on this quiet island, a resort is located just off the main village, along one of the bicycle trails.

 Adrenaline junkies and thrill seekers can rent mountain bikes from the many rental shops at the main village, near the jetty, and embark on a thrilling and exhilarating ride across the island’s rugged terrain.
 Don’t forget to stop by the quarry to enjoy the mesmerising beauty of the undulating granite hills and stunning views of the aqua-coloured lake.